By Javier Saucedo, emPower Central Coast Energy Coach

 Squeeze your way into a home’s attic or crawlspace and you’ll know why I often come out covered in a combination of spider webs, dirt, dust and more.
 As an emPower Energy coach, I spend plenty of time in these forgotten spaces, looking for the problems that make homeowners feel chilly during winter and uncomfortably hot during the summer.

 Energy analysts can learn a lot about a home while inspecting its attic and crawlspaces.
 The Central Coast community is filled with homes sturdily crafted from the 1950s to 1970s with great frames.
 However, many of these homes are still using ancient cooling/heating technology and materials that are now considered as being below standards or outright dangerous, such as asbestos.
 In addition to being inefficient, systems from this period can give off dangerous levels of carbon monoxide if they aren’t working properly.
+It might be best to look at getting a crawl space dehumidifier for your attic especially with the build-up of mold and mildew that can be present in these areas.

 Now for some good news: emPower can solve these problems, make your home more durable and help drive your energy bills down while keeping you comfortable and safe in your home.
-We check for a variety of issues during a free Energy Coach Site Visit for single family homeowners through the County’s emPower program.
+We check for a variety of issues during a free Energy Coach Site Visit for single-family homeowners through the County’s emPower program.
 And if you need some further support, we’re happy to connect you with a qualified contractor, utility rebates or financing.

 There are also many troubles that have left many of us with little more than sweaters and extra blankets to battle the cold while in our own homes.
 A crawlspace operates like an upside down attic and should also be properly air sealed and insulated.
 Gaping holes in the crawlspace — often around the plumbing — lead cold air straight into the house, causing your home to feel cold and drafty.
 The old-style wall heaters we turn to from time to time are also notoriously inefficient and prone to carbon monoxide leaks.